 What is Tunisian crochet?

 Ever wondered what Tunisian crochet is, or what makes Tunisian crochet hooks special?
 We're on the case!

-For crochet enthusiasts, the eternal search for new and exciting stitches will intersect with Tunisian crochet at some point, leading them to seek out some Tunisian crochet hooks
+For crochet enthusiasts, the eternal search for new and exciting stitches will intersect with Tunisian crochet at some point, leading them to seek out some Tunisian crochet hooks.

+What is Tunisian crochet?